Back to Blog

 Step 4: Share (1 minute)

-If my husband needs to know something, I assign it to him in briefly.family.
+If my husband needs to handle the swimming drop-off, I assign the event to him in briefly.family.
 He gets a notification.
-He sees exactly what I see.
+He sees exactly what I see, including the packing list.

 No more "did you tell me about this?"
 No more "I thought YOU were handling it."